 I'm not a young teen anymore.
 I've had two hip operations and I can't sleep on a mattress on the floor anymore.
 I would have big troubles to stand up in the morning.
 So I put a complete bed in my van.
 It fits perfect and a great pro is that I have room underneath to store some stuff.

 I Used to Take the Dogs with Me

 I used to take my dogs with me and then I used a different kind of bedding because they needed their benches to sleep in.
 We set the benches apart from each other and put an old flat door on top of it and on top of that I put the mattress.
 It was a bit high so I needed a stepup to get in bed.
 Once in bed I couldn't move too much because the benches would move along.
 The dogs got used to that though.

 I don't take them along anymore.
 In summer it's getting too hot in the van for the dogs.
 Besides that, not all camping sites allow dogs.

 A Portable Toilet Can Be Very Convenient

-Well, you know, once in a while a woman has to go to the room where even the Queen is alone and those rooms are not always directly available when you're travelling on the road.
-So at one time I stumbled upon this which I immediately bought and I have used it ever since to my great satisfaction.
-I love being selfsupporting.
-Today I even take my portable toilet along when I'm not camping in my Van, just because it can be so convenient at times you know.
-2.6 gallon portable toilet
+Once in a while a woman has to go to the room where even the Queen is alone.
+Those rooms are not always available when you need them.
+I found this 2.8-gallon portable toilet and I have used it ever since to my great satisfaction.
+I love being self supporting.
+Today I even take my portable toilet along when I'm not camping.
+It can be so darn convenient at times you know.